Status

 Is Possible.

-Kalamazoo County is in the process of preparing a new contract for jail phone and video services.
-When that contract is finalized, the terms written into it will shape what families in this community pay to stay connected with a loved one who is incarcerated.
-We think the next contract can be a meaningful improvement over the current one, and this site explains what we are asking for and why.
+Kalamazoo County is currently selecting the next jail phone and video services contract.
+When finalized, this agreement will shape what families in our community pay to stay connected with incarcerated loved ones for the next five years.
+We believe the next contract can be a meaningful improvement, and this site explains what we are asking for and why.

 CCJT Research // Sources: NowKalamazoo FOIA Investigation, CFPB, FTC, Prison Policy Initiative, Prison Legal News